MAGALA-RICHARD/apsimNGpy/README.rst

     data = LoadExampleFiles(wd)
     # Get maize model
     maize = data.get_maize
-    # laternatively, you can laod from the factory default module
+    # Alternatively, you can laod from the factory default modules
     soybean_model = load_default_simulations(crop = 'soybean') # don't worry it is not case senstive
     #the load_default_simulation returns a prelloaded model ready to run the existing module